Myths of Spiritual Awakening

 $17.00

-The truth of spiritual awakening is often clouded by beliefs that are an impediment to true freedom.
-Without an honest examination of these beliefs, the journey of awakening becomes distorted or prolonged.
+The truth of spiritual awakening is often clouded by beliefs that can obscure true freedom.
+Without an honest examination of these beliefs, the journey of awakening may become distorted or prolonged.
 And without the willingness to let go of all beliefs, the discovery of what is already free cannot be realized.

 Topics: